Emperor Zhaozong of Tang

-Emperor Zhaozong of Tang (March 31, 867 – September 22, 904), né Li Jie, name later changed to Li Min and again to Li Ye, was the penultimate emperor of the Tang dynasty of China.
+Emperor Zhaozong of Tang (March 31, 867 – September 22, 904), né Li Jie, name later changed to Li Min and again to Li Ye, was the penultimate emperor of China's Tang dynasty.
 He reigned from 888 to 904 (although he was briefly deposed by the eunuch Liu Jishu in 900 and restored in 901).
-Zhaozong was the seventh son of Emperor Yizong of Tang and younger brother of Emperor Xizong of Tang.
-Later Li Jie was murdered by Zhu Wen, the Later Liang ruler who overthrew the Tang dynasty.
+Emperor Zhaozong was the seventh son of Emperor Yizong and younger brother of Emperor Xizong.
+Later, Li Jie was murdered by Zhu Wen, who would later become the founding emperor of the Later Liang dynasty.